-Term for a wine whose alcoholic fermentation not yet finished and not yet from the yeasts separated (not yet clarified).
-In common usage, wines of the current vintage or wines intended for rapid use are thus also named.
-Further names with partly similar meanings are Winery.
+Name for a wine, its alcoholic fermentation not yet finished and not yet from the yeasts is separated (not yet clarified).
+In common usage, wines of the current vintage or wines intended for rapid use are also named in this way.
+Other names with partly similar meanings are Winery.
 Junker and Primus (Austria), Joven (Spain), Nouveau (France) and Novello (Italy).
-Young wines have a special quality, they can significantly relate to longer matured wines colour and taste differ.
-You just can not get any flavor nuances ( flavorings ), which only slowly at the bottle aging or. aging develop.
+Young wines have a special quality, they can differ considerably from wines that have been aged for a long time colour and taste differ.
+You simply cannot add any flavors ( flavorings ) that are only slowly developing at the bottle aging respectively. aging develop.

-The famous winemaker Josef "Pepi" Umathum A doyen and winemaker philosopher within the Austrian winegrowing scene put it aptly: "Youth is the magic word.
-Youth is in, you just have to look at the advertisement.
-Wine is also in, so it's perfectly clear that young wine is in " .
-Slowly, however, there is a certain trend reversal.
-People who explicitly order young wines in restaurants and call older vintages "storekeepers" are increasingly beginning to "understand" mature wines and appreciate their special qualities.
+The well-known winemaker Josef "Pepi" Umathum, a doyen and winegrower philosopher within the Austrian winegrowing scene aptly put it like this: “Youth is the magic word.
+Youth is in, you just have to look at the advertising.
+Wine is also in, so it is perfectly clear that young wine is in ” .
+However, a certain trend reversal is slowly taking place.
+People who explicitly order young wines in restaurants and call older vintages "shopkeepers" are now increasingly beginning to "understand" aged wines and appreciate their special qualities.
 See in detail under the keywords bottle aging. durability and maturity,

-Complete listings of the numerous vinification measures and cellar techniques, as well as the wine-regulated wine, sparkling wine and distillate types are under the keyword winemaking contain.
-Comprehensive information on wine law is available under the keyword wine law,
+Complete lists of the numerous vinification measures or cellar techniques, as well as the wine, sparkling wine and distillate types regulated by wine law are under the keyword winemaking contain.
+There is extensive wine law information under the keyword wine law,